mikeybinnswebdesign/theme-template/INSTALL.md

 1. Take a copy of this code and copy it into a folder outside of the Wordpress installation (be sure to copy all the hidden dotfiles excluding .git folder)
 2. Use search and replace to change all placeholders as laid out below.
 When it's done, the table below should act as a helpful reference guide should you need it.
-3. Copy the `.env.example` file to `.env` and then set the theme_folder variable to point the theme folder in your local WordPress install (it will create one if it doesn't exist).
+3. Copy the `.env.example` file to `.env` and then set the theme_folder variable to point the theme folder in your local WordPress install (it will create one later if it doesn't exist).
 4. Run `npm install` and `composer install` to install all the npm and composer dependencies.
 5. Update dependencies as required using `update` and `outdated` commands for both npm and composer. (be careful of breaking changes)
 6. Perform code editor setup, instructions below.